SQream/sqream_docs/getting_started/cost_management.rst

 Managing Your Resources
 ***********************

-You can optimize the utilization of your resources using the **Resource Pool** panel which enables you to manage your end-of-the-month cost by lowering runtime when your BLUE environment is idle and to enhance cluster utilization by allocating Real-Time Communication (RTC) Workers according to specific needs of different departments in your organization, whether it be high concurrency or high performance.
+You can optimize the utilization of your resources using the **Resource Pool** panel which enables you to manage your end-of-the-month cost by lowering runtime when your BLUE environment is idle and to enhance cluster utilization by allocating Workers according to specific needs of different departments in your organization, whether it be high concurrency or high performance.

 All **Resource Pool** operations require a ``ClusterAdmin`` permission.

 Managing Cluster
 ================

-By default, your cluster has a single default pool that is assigned all the Real-Time Communication (RTC) workers in the cluster.
+By default, your cluster has a single default pool that is assigned all the workers in the cluster.

 Creating a New Pool
 ^^^^^^^^^^^^^^^^^^^